LWang-Laura/leyaowang.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Leyao Wang"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-<p style="font-size:14px;">Smaller text</p>
-**Welcome!** I am Leyao(Laura) Wang, a senior student at Vanderbilt University double majoring in Computer Science and Mathematics, with a minor in Data Science.
+<p style="font-size:20px;"> **Welcome!** I am Leyao(Laura) Wang, a senior student at Vanderbilt University double majoring in Computer Science and Mathematics, with a minor in Data Science.
 I am currently advised by Dr.Tyler Derr at Vanderbilt Network Data Science (NDS) Lab and Dr. Pranam Chatterjee in The Programmable Biology Group(PBG) at Duke University.
-In the past, I was fortunate to work with Dr. Zhijun Yin in the Vanderbilt SPHERE lab.
+In the past, I was fortunate to work with Dr. Zhijun Yin in the Vanderbilt SPHERE lab.</p>

 Research Interests
 ======